Soule College

 Soule College was an institution of higher learning in Dodge City, Kansas, United States, that operated from 1888 until 1903.
 The college advertised board for $2 per week and tuition for $24 per year.

 In the late nineteenth century, Asa Titus Soule, a native of Rochester, New York, made his fortune and reputation as the "Hop Bitters King" by peddling a patent medicine of Hop Bitters.

 Looking for a place to invest his newfound millions, Soule traveled west to Kansas.
 He initially invested in a scheme to build an irrigation ditch across western Kansas, but soon decided to invest in higher education.
-In 1886 Soule partially endowed a new Presbyterian college in Dodge City with $50,000 dollars, thus giving birth to Soule College.
+In 1886 Soule partially endowed a new Presbyterian college in Dodge City with $50,000, thus giving birth to Soule College.

 After the school closed, the property was eventually purchased by St. Mary of the Plains College, which closed in 1992.